Tarangire Safari Lodge is set on the edge of an escarpment within Tarangire National Park.

 Property’s age restrictions: There is no minimum age at Tarangire Safari Lodge.

 Special activities & services: Tarangire Safari Lodge serves a special children's meal at an earlier time.
-They also have a pool with a slide.
+They also have a pool with a slide and child minding can be arranged.

 Equipment: They can provide cots and highchairs on request.